 -Kathy Murphy, Pediatric Physician Assistant and Lactation Consultant with SimpliFed.

-The crux of baby laughter is that the fun can begin as early as 2 months old.
+The crux of the issue is that babies can start laughing as early as 2 months old.
 They will continue to laugh more frequently and with purpose throughout their first year.
 Every child develops at their own pace, but any worries should be directed to a pediatrician.